 It is more than past time for humans everywhere to band together and make an impact when they do their part by celebrating and observing Global Recycling Day – all over the world!
 Get involved by participating with some of these ideas:

 Join a Global Recycling Day Event

 Each year on Global Recycling Day, communities and cities are coming together to join forces and save the planet!
 Check with the local city or town government to see what types of events and recycling drives are being organized for this year’s celebration.

 Don’t Forget to Reuse

-On Global Recycling day – and every day – get creative with ways to reduce consumption and waste by reusing.
-And then, of course, once the item has gone through a full life, it’s time to recycle!
+On Global Recycling Day – and every day – get creative with ways to reduce consumption and waste by reusing.
+And then, of course, once the item has gone through a full life, it’s time to recycle.

 Share Facts About Recycling

-Because it doesn’t have a long history, Global Recycling Day to friends or coworkers or share on social media.
-Start the conversation with some of these facts:
+Consider mentioning Global Recycling Day to friends or coworkers or share on social media.
+Start the conversation by learning about and sharing some of these facts: